EEF Executive Survey 2019

 AIG are not promoting trade with poor quality risk, but are offering certainty to policy holders that once a credit limit is established it will remain in place for the duration of the policy.
 It also enables policy-holders to stand by customers, ensuring their customer base remains intact and their sales recover quickly when the business environment improves.
 Trade credit insurance also helps companies to trade in higher margin, but higher risk and less familiar markets than they would normally be able to.

-By enabling firms to better optimise their accounts receivables, trade credit insurance also allows them unlock trade finance.
+By enabling firms to better optimise their accounts receivables, trade credit insurance also allows them to unlock trade finance.

 EEF is dedicated to the future of manufacturing.
 Everything we do is designed to help manufacturing businesses evolve, innovate and compete in a fast‑changing world.
 With our unique combination of business services, government representation and industry intelligence, no other organisation is better placed to provide the skills, knowledge and networks they need to thrive.